gnunn1/modernize-apps-jboss/docs/cdk-docs/md/02-developer-intro.md

 just edit it directly to add the necessary changes.
 You can edit it with the `oc` command but we'll use the Web Console.

-Open the `monolith-pipeline` configuration page in the Web Console (you can navigate to it from _Builds -> Pipelines_ but here's a quick link):
+Open the monolith-pipeline configuration page in the Web Console (you can navigate to it from Builds -> Pipelines  and then clicking on "monolith-pipeline" but here's a quick link):

 * Pipeline Config page at